 Tuition, fees, and other charges vary from year to year.
 The exact rates are printed in the Schedule of Courses each semester.
-They may also be obtained from the Admissions or Business Office.
+They may also be obtained from the School of Graduate Studies and Research office or the Registrar's office.